varigence/docs/varigence/docs/bimlflex/reference-documentation/settings/ConstraintModeDm.md

 # Constraint Mode DM

 The table reference constraint mode to apply for the Data Mart database.
-Allowed values are "DoNotCreate", "CreateAndNoCheck" and "CreateAndCheck".
+Allowed values are `DoNotCreate`, `CreateAndNoCheck` and `CreateAndCheck`.

 Notes: